Cloud vs On-Premise vs Hybrid: Choosing the Right Data Management Approach

 Evaluate your current infrastructure, the skills of your team, and your organizational culture.
 If you have a significant recent investment in on-prem hardware or if your team is not ready for the cloud, a gradual move may be more appropriate.

-Look at both the direct and indirect costs (like personnel, training, and operational changes) of each approach.
+Look at each approach’s direct and indirect costs (like personnel, training, and operational changes).

 Consider your company’s growth plans and potential technology needs.